The Mission of the Treasurer’s Office

 Innovative Programs and Award-Winning Solutions

 CAPP – Customer Assessment and Payment Portal: This system allows Arlington taxpayers – individuals and businesses – to file, pay and monitor their accounts on-line.
-Over 73,000 Arlingtonians actively use CAPP.
+Almost 90,000 Arlingtonians actively use CAPP.
 Among the services offered by CAPP are:

 - Pay by E-check or Credit Card